nombrekeff/hobo-js/README.md

 ```

 Creates a `script` tag.
 Anything inside the function will be inserted into the generated script.
-The script acceptes a list of functions.
+The script accepts a list of functions.
 You will also have complete typing for dom.

 ----